How To Create a Succession Planning Process For Your Business (2024)

 13. Senior Leadership Involvement

 Active participation from senior leadership is crucial for the success of succession planning.
 Senior leaders set the tone, provide guidance, and demonstrate the organisation's commitment to leadership development.
-Their involvement fosters a culture where succession planning is seen as a strategic priority.
+Their involvement fosters a culture where succession planning is considered a strategic priority.

 14. Utilise Technology